 In 2005, I started training my first client living with Parkinson’s Disease.
 She is what sparked my interest in exercise and Parkinson’s Disease.
 I am proud to say, 11 years later, she is still going strong with her exercise sessions with me.
 I have been teaching exercise classes for people diagnosed with Parkinson’s Disease since 2007.
 It is an honor to be affiliated with the Parkinson’s Health Development (PHD) program since its creation.
 I teach four Parkinson’s Disease specific exercise classes per week for the PHD program.
 I am a certified instructor in the Delay The Disease Parkinson’s Fitness Program.
 At the time of this certification, I was only the third person in Nebraska to have this training.

-I am honored to be the first person in Omaha, Nebraska to have earned the Functional Aging Specialist certification.
+I am honored to be the first person in Omaha, Nebraska to have earned the Functional Aging Specialist certification and am the first Integrative Corrective Exercise Instructor in Omaha.

 Inclined to proactive treatments and soothing methods, my clients thrive in their physical abilities, find comfort within their own bodies and are empowered with the skills I teach them.